 Using Multimedia to Teach the Seven Steps >>

 Have you tried any of these tips or activities before?
 How did you go?
 Share your experiences with us.

-What is something you do at the start of Term 1 to help your students begin the school year on the right track?
+What is something you do at the start of term to help your students begin on the right track?